 Registry Trash Keys Finder or TrashReg is a registry cleaner with a difference.
 It will remove even the trash, obsolete and useless registry keys left behind by trial software on a Windows computer after they are uninstalled.
 The freeware is positioned as an addition to other serious registry cleaners you may be using.

-Registry Trash Keys Finder
+Registry Trialware Trash Keys Finder for PC

 TrashReg comes with an extremely simple interface with no confusing tabs or buttons.
 This lightweight program takes less than a minute to download and install in your computer system.

 The main overview of the program shows everything.
-The software starts checking for the obsolete registry keys in your system as soon as you start it.
+The software starts checking for obsolete registry keys in your system as soon as you start it.
 Once done with scanning, it shows a detailed list of obsolete keys stored in your system.

 TrashReg lets you decide whether to keep or delete the keys.
 You can select and delete the entire list in one go.